| | | | | |

 P1X Ultimate - Sim-Lab flagship sim racing cockpit

 The P1X Ultimate is the latest version of Sim-Lab’s flagship cockpit.
 Released in July 2025, it brought back the vertical front pillars that the community had been asking for – a design choice that improves compatibility with monitor mounts and makes cable routing much cleaner.
-It uses pre-drilled holes and sandwich plates to simplify assembly compared to earlier versions.
+Pre-drilled holes and sandwich plates replaced a lot of the fiddly bracket work from earlier versions.

 • Frame: Industrial 6063-T5 aluminium extrusions with vertical uprights